-The figures do look scary: There have been more than 64,000 confirmed cases and more than 1380 deaths (all but two of them in mainland China) so far.
+The figures do look scary: There have been more than 79,000 confirmed cases and more than 2620 deaths (33 of them outside mainland China) so far.
 "These are still early days," said Jonathan Ball, a professor of molecular virology at the University of Nottingham.
 In previous epidemics, case numbers have also risen sharply at first, but peaked and eventually declined once containment measures were in place and more information about the pathogens became available.

 In a statement on January 30, the World Health Organization (WHO) commended the measures taken by China and expressed optimism that it would be possible to interrupt the virus's spread.

 More common diseases get less coverage